hercychang/prep-step-1/part7-control_flow/conditional_statements.md

     "2 is a medium even number"
   else
-    puts "2 is a small even number" puts "Then 2 + 30 is less than 60 and is even must be true!
-I'll prove it!"
+    puts "2 is a small even number" puts "Then it must be true that the result of 2 + 30 is less than 60 and is even!" puts "I'll prove it!"
     "2 + 30 < 60 && (2 + 30).even? is #{(2 + 30 < 60 && (2 + 30).even?)}"
     # The conditional statement evaluates to "2 + 30 < 60 && (2 + 30).even? is true"
   end